mininet-wifi/sphinx_rtd_theme/README.rst

 **Access Points**: Are devices that manage associated stations.
 Virtualized through hostapd daemon and use virtual wireless interfaces for access point and authentication servers.
 Mininet-WiFi currently includes support for the user space reference implementations and Open vSwitch in kernel and user space modes.
 Mininet-WiFi used to support the OpenFlow 0.8.9 kernel reference implementation (--ap kernel) but that is now obsolete and has largely been replaced with Open vSwitch.
 The command line options are --ap user (the same as UserAP) and --ap ovsk (the same as OVSAP or OVSKernelAP) for the user reference and Open vSwitch kernel aps, respectively.
-You can also install the :ref:`CPqD BOFUSS<https://github.com/CPqD/ofsoftswitch13>` ap using install.sh -3f; it will replace the Stanford reference switch, i.e. --ap user and UserAP.
+You can also install the `CPqD BOFUSS <https://github.com/CPqD/ofsoftswitch13>`_ ap using install.sh -3f; it will replace the Stanford reference switch, i.e. --ap user and UserAP.
 See below for an example of using it.

 Both stations and access points use cfg80211 to communicate with the wireless device driver, a Linux 802.11 configuration API that provides communication between stations and mac80211.
 This framework in turn communicates directly with the WiFi device driver through a netlink socket (or more specifically nl80211) that is used to configure the cfg80211 device and for kernel-user-space communication as well.